 “Thai speakers learn Chinese faster than non-Thai speakers.”

-These have shared many sounds and modal auxiliaries.
 Vocabulary and grammatical rules also have their part among standard features between them.
-There are also some parallels that are difficult to ignore:

 – In both languages, the word “sad” is also pronounced as Sau.